mlrun/mlrun/docs/install/kubernetes.md

 ### Disabling auto-mount

-Before running any MLRun job that writes to S3 bucket, make sure auto-mount is disabled for it.
-This can be done in one of following ways (refer to [**Disabling auto mount**](../runtimes/function-storage.html#disabling-auto-mount)):
+Before running any MLRun job that writes to S3 bucket, make sure auto-mount is disabled for it, since by default auto-mount will add S3 configurations that will point at the Minio service (refer to [**Function storage**](../runtimes/function-storage.html) for more details on auto-mount).
+This can be done in one of following ways:

 1. Set the client-side MLRun configuration to disable auto-mount.
 This will disable auto-mount for any function run after this command: